 Consideration for admission as a transfer student requires a minimum cumulative grade point average of a 2.0 (on an A = 4.0 scale; 2.0 = C) at the institution previously attended and documentation of good academic standing and honorable disciplinary standing on the Dean's Evaluation Form.
 (If past or pending disciplinary issues are evident or if other indicators warrant it, we may also require a Dean of Students Form from every institution previously attended by you.).
-The application for admission should be accompanied by a personal statement explaining the reason for leaving the previous institution and the reason for selecting Mount Union.
-In addition, the applicant must have official transcripts forwarded from all institutions previously attended (including final high school transcripts) along with the Dean of Students form.
+The application for admission should be accompanied by a personal statement explaining the reason for leaving the previous institutions previously attended (including final high school transcripts) along with the Dean of Students form.
 Official transcripts received by the student will only be considered official if they are sealed by the institution providing the transcripts.